United States Senate: Closed session

-Calendars

-The Senate maintains a Senate Calendar and an Executive Calendar.
-The former identifies bills and resolutions awaiting Senate floor actions.
-The latter identifies executive resolutions, treaties, and nominations reported out by Senate committee(s) and awaiting Senate floor action.
-Both are updated each day the Senate is in session.

 Committees

 The Senate uses committees (and their subcommittees) for a variety of purposes, including the review of bills and the oversight of the executive branch.
 Formally, the whole Senate appoints committee members.
 In practice, however, the choice of members is made by the political parties.
 Generally, each party honors the preferences of individual senators, giving priority based on seniority.
 Each party is allocated seats on committees in proportion to its overall strength.
+Due to the bipartisan nature of committees, senators are occasionally able to find similarities across the aisle that are beyond their committee interest, which may aid them in getting bills passed in the future.

 Most committee work is performed by 16 standing committees, each of which has jurisdiction over a field such as finance or foreign relations.
 Each standing committee may consider, amend, and report bills that fall under its jurisdiction.
 Furthermore, each standing committee considers presidential nominations to offices related to its jurisdiction.
 (For instance, the Judiciary Committee considers nominees for judgeships, and the Foreign Relations Committee considers nominees for positions in the Department of State.)
 Committees may block nominees and impede bills from reaching the floor of the Senate.
 Standing committees also oversee the departments and agencies of the executive branch.
 In discharging their duties, standing committees have the power to hold hearings and to subpoena witnesses and evidence.

-The Senate also has several committees that are not considered standing committees.
-Such bodies are generally known as select or special committees; examples include the Select Committee on Ethics and the Special Committee on Aging.
-Legislation is referred to some of these committees, although the bulk of legislative work is performed by the standing committees.
-Committees may be established on an ad hoc basis for specific purposes; for instance, the Senate Watergate Committee was a special committee created to investigate the Watergate scandal.
-Such temporary committees cease to exist after fulfilling their tasks.